 Here are a few beneficial yoga exercises that may help those living with chronic pain:

 Before trying any of the above, we encourage you to take a class or discuss your condition with a professional.
 Yoga can be extremely useful in reducing the symptoms of chronic pain, but not all lineages are appropriate for everyone.
 Keep in mind that the asanas can be modified to accommodate your ability, strength, experience, and needs.
 When done under the guidance of a professional and as part of a tailored pain management plan, yoga can help heal the body and calm the mind.
 To learn more about the benefits of yoga and whether it may be right for you, contact Texas Partners Healthcare Group.
-We often recommend yoga alongside other alternative forms of treatment and are glad to discuss your options with you today.
+We offer pain management services in Frisco, Texas, and often recommend yoga alongside other alternative forms of treatment and are glad to discuss your options with you today.